Reheating in geometric Weyl-invariant Einstein-Cartan gravity: Inflation and Reheating

 This effect is particularly pronounced in the Starobinsky limit, illustrated by the case $\theta=3000$ in Fig.~\ref{Fig:fig1}.
 In this regime, the combined Planck, ACT, and DESI data favor relatively stiff equations of state during reheating, with $w$ close to unity, together with low reheating temperatures approaching the BBN bound.
 Such a combination is required in order for the model predictions to fall within the allowed observational regions.
 This behavior is consistent with earlier studies of reheating in the Starobinsky model and closely related scenarios~\cite{Drees:2025ngb,Zharov:2025zjg}.

 For smaller values of $\theta$, the situation is reversed.
 For instance, in the case $\theta=15$ shown in Fig.~\ref{Fig:fig1}, the observational data favor values of the equation-of-state parameter below $1/3$, which leads to a reduction of $n_s$ and brings the predictions into better agreement with the data.
 In contrast, for intermediate values of $\theta$ that are already compatible with observations in the instantaneous reheating scenario, no strong preference for a specific equation-of-state parameter emerges.
+Note that moving away from the gray solid curve (i.e. instantaneous reheating scenario) along the dashed lines, the reheating temperature decreases.